kalyan-anna/react-gatsby-material-ui/README.md

 ## Cloud

-The application is deployed to cloud. (doesn't work coz netlify websites are HTTPS).
+The application is deployed to cloud. https://admiring-panini-56fa63.netlify.app/
-https://admiring-panini-56fa63.netlify.app/

 ## Instructions to Run